JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

     }
     ```

-Now you can start the Koin module in your iOS app to request the list of launches using the native database driver.
+Now you can start the Koin module in your iOS app to use the native database driver with the common `SpaceXSDK` class.

 ### Implement the UI